Best SaaS Accounting Software: 2026 Buyer's Guide for Growing Companies

 What's the difference between revenue recognition software and full accounting software?

-Revenue recognition software like Chargebee handles subscription billing logic and ASC 606 compliance, then sends completed journal entries to your accounting system.
-Full platforms like Sage Intacct provide general ledger, AP/AR, reporting, and revenue recognition in one system.
+Revenue recognition tools handle subscription billing and ASC 606 compliance, then send journal entries to your accounting system.
+Full accounting platforms provide general ledger, accounts payable and receivable, reporting, and revenue recognition in one integrated system.

 How long does implementation take?